All Episodes

 The education environment in so many urban centers is terrible.

-The black family is become an endanger s an an endangered situation.
+The black family has become an endangered situation.

-Yet they go and they gripe about the police.
+Yet they go in the gripe about the police.

 Your thoughts on that?

-Compo uh compare that to just one hundred and forty uh black males that were killed at uh by police officers in those interactions.
+Compare that to just 140 black males that were killed by police officers in those interactions.

-And since nineteen ninety-nine, again from the CDC, um police use of deadly force against black males, and we're talking between the ages of fifteen and thirty-four, is down seventy-five percent.
+And since 1999, again from the CDC, police use of deadly force against black males, and we're talking between the ages of 15 and 34, is down 75%.

-But at the same time, uh many of these individuals, you know, aren't using uh critical thought skills to peel back the layers, you know, like I do, uh, for people and show them what's really going on and get them to realize that it is these failed liberal government policies, it is this welfare state that's been propped up uh by liberal politicians that has brought nothing but misery to the lives of blacks living in these American ghettos.
+But at the same time, many of these individuals aren't using their critical thought skills to peel back the layers, like I do, for people and show them what's really going on and get them to realize that it is these failed liberal government policies, it is this welfare state that's been propped up by liberal politicians that has brought nothing but misery to the lives of blacks living in these American ghettos.

 Do you believe that the way they've attempted to marginalize you in Milwaukee is one of the reasons why so few African American leaders have spoken out about the problems that largely have to be solved from within?

-Without a doubt, it's it's uh one of those things where you know an entire media establishment here in in in Milwaukee anyway, uh comes down on you, they subject you to the kind of stuff that you just mentioned, the attacks, the name calling.
+Without a doubt, it's one of those things where an entire media establishment here in Milwaukee anyway comes down on you.

-Uh but I don't let that dislater bother me.
+But I don't let that dissuade or bother me.

-And I'm I'm trying to do it by example, Mark, and I think you know that, okay.
+And I'm trying to do it by example, Mark, and I think you know that, okay?

-We didn't have any money, but my parents understood that uh the way out of this this cycle of uh generational uh poverty was to use education as the vehicle uh out of it.
+We didn't have any money, but my parents understood that the way out of this cycle of generational poverty was to use education as the vehicle out of it.

 So they got us to embrace education.

-I did that and recently completed my master's degree, um, just to, you know, because I didn't need it having reached the pinnacle of my profession, but I wanted to be an example of young people to show them that education has no finish line.
+Just to, you know, because I didn't need it, having reached the pinnacle of my profession, but I wanted to be an example to young people to show them that education has no finish line.

-I preach a message here with young young black people, uh, but uh people in general here, all of young people, uh, self-help, self-reliance, self-discipline, self-motivation, the ability to overcome obstacles, those are virtues that many of our young people, but specifically young black people, uh, don't have instilled in that in them from for uh from early on.
+I preach a message here with young black people, but people in general here, all young people, self-help, self-reliance, self-discipline, self-motivation, the ability to overcome obstacles.

 So I try to be that example that you can make it in America.

-Uh Mark, I made my peace with America a long time ago, and and I I paid that uh I remember I should say I stamped that debt for the past into slavery paid in full.
+Mark, I made my peace with America a long time ago, and I paid that, I should say, I stamped that debt for the past since slavery paid in full.

-And y and you know, I didn't tell people I don't tell people to forget about slavery.
+And, you know, I don't tell people to forget about slavery.

 I said forgive.

-I rejected those um uh false notions a long time ago so that I could participate in the mainstream and take advantage of everything that America has to offer.
+I rejected those false notions a long time ago so that I could participate in the mainstream and take advantage of everything that America has to offer.

-Racism is exists, but it's under it's been forced underground and it's episodic now.
+Racism exists, but it's under, it's been forced underground and it's episodic now.

 It does not lurk around every corner.

-In 2014, as a black man sits in the White House in Washington, DC, he's going to say that that um discrimination and racism is institutional in America.
+In 2014, as a black man sits in the White House in Washington, D.C., he's going to say that discrimination and racism is institutional in America.

-I voice nerdly is demanding that I ask a question, and I promise him and you that I will do so.
+Bo Snerdley is demanding that I ask you a question, and I promise him and you that I will do so.

 I do want to ask you a political question.